eecs280staff/tutorials/docs/setup_visualstudio.md

 ### Getopt setup
 <div class="primer-spec-callout warning" markdown="1">
-This sections is only required for EECS 281 students.
+This section is only required for EECS 281 students.
 If you are a EECS 280 student, please skip this section.
 </div>

-Please follow the guide [here](/setup_eecs281.md#getopt-setup) to setup
+Please follow the guide [here](/setup_eecs281.md#getopt-setup) to setup Visual Studio for `getopt`.

 # Create a project
 A Visual Studio project contains the files and information to build your software.
 In EECS 280, you'll eventually create one Visual Studio project for each EECS 280 project.